Sezibra/Sezibra/README.md

 ### Hi there 👋

-<h3 align="left">Background:</h3>
+<h3 align="left">Short Bio.:</h3>
 <p align="left">

 I am a data analyst and research consultant.
 I specialize in the analysis of quantitative and qualitative data, complemented by a knack for creating engaging and impactful data visualizations.
 Proficient in devising swift, innovative research methodologies to address real-world questions.
 Beyond my expertise, I'm an avid sports swimmer and a dedicated bassist.